kevinfrydmanesqd/ece-2020-fall-webtech/courses/webtech/project/instructions.md

 * des templates React “tout fait”.

 Le projet doit fonctionner.
 Aucun évaluation sera faite si le projet ne se lance par correctement

-You are provided with a working project.
-The final project must be working as well.
-No correction will be made on a project which does not start.

 S'il y a des informations nécessaires à fournir, veuillez les fournir dans le Readme.